-For financial assets reflected in the statement of financial position, the exposure to credit risk equals their carrying amount.
+For financial assets reflected in the interim statement of financial position, the exposure to credit risk equals their carrying amount.
 For financial guarantees and similar contracts granted, it is the maximum amount that the Group and the Bank would have to pay if the guarantees were called upon.
-For credit-related commitments and contingents that are irrevocable over the life of the respective facilities, it is generally the full amount of the committed facilities.
+For credit-related commitments and contingents that are irrevocable over the life of the respective facilities, it is generally the full amount of the committee facilities.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) AS AT 31 DECEMBER 2022 AND 2021 AND FOR THE YEARS THEN ENDED
+NOTES TO THE INTERIM FINANCIAL STATEMENTS (CONTINUED) AS AT 31 DECEMBER 2022 AND 2021 AND FOR THE THREE-MONTH AND TWELVE-MONTH PERIODS THEN ENDED